simalexan/api-lambda-send-email-ses/README.md

 - `FromEmail`, a required parameter, represents the email sender.
 Must be a SES verified email.
 If you attempt to send email using a non-verified address or domain, the operation results in an "Email address not verified" error.
 - `CorsOrigin`, an optional parameter, where you can restrict access to only specified domains.

-## Latest Release - 1.1.0
+## Latest Release

- - Upgrade to Node.js 12.x LTS
+- TBD

 ## Roadmap - Upcoming changes

 Here are the upcoming changes that I'll add to this serverless component:

+- ReCaptcha Integration
-- ESLint
+- Security Checks
-- Tests
+- Documentation